Crusaders (guerrilla): Activities

-At the beginning of July 1948 no guerilla group was mentioned in Yugoslav records.
+At the beginning of July 1948 no guerrilla group was mentioned in Yugoslav records.
 Information that there were still 67 guerrilla soldiers was ignored since most of them were inactive.
 In one document it was reported that in 1948, 243 Crusaders were killed, captured or surrendered.
 Without the support of the people, the Crusaders were demoralized and surrendered.
 The survivors turned to crime.
 Communist leaders continued to equate the HSS and the Catholic clergy with the Crusaders.
-The British Ambassador reported that the number of guerilla personnel had decreased to a few hundred in February 1950.
+The British Ambassador reported that the number of guerrilla personnel had decreased to a few hundred in February 1950.

 Though there was an attempt at founding a new Crusader group in 1952 near Našice, it was clear that their existence as an active movement was at its end.
 Eventually, remaining members of the Crusaders either surrendered or went into hiding, some remaining underground as long as the mid 1960s.
 With the end of the Crusaders, the last sign of armed Ustaše resistance to Communism in Croatia vanished..

-The leader of the Crusaders was a former Croatian general, Vjekoslav Luburić, and possibly also Rafael Boban.
+The leader of the Crusaders was a former Croatian general, Vjekoslav Luburić, and possibly also Rafael Boban, which he is rumoured to fought with the Crusaders until 1947 when he died.

-Although the Communist government of the Socialist Federal Republic of Yugoslavia, especially through the Department for the Protection of the People (OZNA) Department of State Security (UDBA) fought against the Crusaders and their sympathizers mercilessly, some level of armed resistance to the Yugoslav communist regime by Croatian nationalists continued long after the end of WWII.
+Although the Communist government of the Socialist Federal Republic of Yugoslavia, especially through the Department for the Protection of the People (OZNA) Department of State Security (UDBA) fought against the Crusaders and their sympathizers mercilessly, some level of armed resistance to the Yugoslav government by Croatian nationalists continued long after the end of WWII.
 Activities included individual actions but also more complex attacks like the 1972 introduction of the Bugojno group as well as attacks abroad like the 1971 Yugoslav Embassy shooting at Sweden and the subsequent hijacking of Scandinavian Airlines System Flight 130.